chesterkyles/TIL/README.md

 # TIL
 TIL: Today I Learned

 The following are the summary of the things that I learned in a daily basis whether by reading books, articles or by trying to implement state-of-the-art technologies.
 Note that what I have written are just concise explanations on various technologies that I am trying to learn.
+Also, some of them are mere summarized version of the official documentation since the documentation is better in explaining things than me :relaxed:.
+The things that I listed below are based on the learnings I had while doings tasks and/or knowledge acquired from implementing/coding whenever something catches my interest.

 ---------------------------------------------------------------------